Casa Chã - Alinhado-2.jpg

 Planta Wall T3.png

-The living room and kitchen, as well as the suite, have a variable height (2.45m – 3.75m).
+The living room and kitchen, as well as the master suite, have a variable height (2.45m – 3.75m).

 The house extends itself to the exterior through the deck, the green space, the water reservoir, and the biologic swimming pool.